countdigi/ref/finance.md

 - Payroll
   - OASDI (Old Age, Survivors, and Disability Insurance) (Social Security)
-    - 6.20 % Employee
+    - 6.20% Employee
   - Medicare
     - 1.45% Employee
+  - Total
+    - 6.20 + 1.45 = 7.65%
     - Notes:
       - OASDI / Medicare Does not apply to HSA, Health Insurance, or Vision contributions - so you save 7.65% on those dollars

 ### 2022